-GOAL TOPIC 1: COMMUNITY CHARACTER CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE Gateways 1.1 Protect and enhance the gateways into Town.
-1.1.1 Consider placemaking and community character features when doing the Highway 133 Corridor Study and other future studies.
-Town, Arts + Culture Organizations • • Arts + Culture 1.2 Support Carbondale's identity as a place that fosters creativity, collaboration, innovation, and artistic exploration.
-1.2.1 Continue and further the work done on the one mile stretch of the Rio Grande Trail known as the Rio Grande Art Walk.
-Town, Arts + Culture Organizations • • Historic + Cultural Resources 1.3 Continue to expand historic preservation opportunites and cultural resources and maintain the historic scale of Downtown Carbondale.
-1.3.1 Develop a historic preservation program that includes an asset inventory study and strategies to help ongoing historic preservation resource needs backed by a dedicated funding source.
+GOAL TOPIC 1: COMMUNITY CHARACTER CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE 1.1 Protect and enhance the gateways into Town.
+Gateways 1.1.1 Consider placemaking and community character features when doing the Highway 133 Corridor Study and other future studies.
+Town, Arts + Culture Organizations • • Arts + 1.2 Support Carbondale's identity as a place that fosters creative and artistic exploration. rity, collaboration, in novation, Culture 1.2.1 Continue and further the work done on the one-mile stretch of the Rio Grande Trail known as the Rio Grande Art Walk.
+Town, Arts + Culture Organizations • • 1.3 Continue to expand historic preservation opportunites and c the historic scale of Downtown Carbondale. cultural resources an d maintain 1.3.1 Develop a historic preservation program that includes an asset inventory study and strategies to help ongoing historic preservation resource needs backed by a dedicated funding source.
 Town, CHPC, Town Board • • 1.3.2 Update the historic design guidelines for both additions to existing buildings and new infill projects.
-CHPC, Plannning Commission • 1.3.3 Adopt form-based residential infill development standards to ensure new development, additions and ADUs are compatible with adjacent historic and neighborhood context.
+CHPC, Plannning Commission • Historic + Cultural Resources 1.3.3 Adopt form-based residential infill development standards to ensure new development, additions and ADUs are compatible with adjacent historic and neighborhood context.
 Planning Commission & Planning Department • 1.3.4 Create a facade renovation improvement program and funding source.
 CHPC & Town Board • • 1.3.5 Continue to create opportunities for public spaces and green spaces in the Downtown, Downtown North + Rio Grande Trail and include policy and CIP updates to the Town's Parks and Recreation Master Plan.
 Town, Parks & Rec Commission • • 1.3.6 Review and update Carbondale's Historic Preservation Code to strengthen preservation efforts that are balanced with property owners' rights.
 CHPC, Plannning Commission • •